 Process Shots and Cooking Tips

 - COOK, DRAIN & MASH POTATO.
 Cook and drain the potatoes, return them to the pan, shake briefly and allow them to steam dry for around 30 seconds, this helps to release some of the moisture from the potatoes.
-When mashing, you can add a little salt, I usually add around 1/2 tsp but you can add less, or more, to suit taste.
+When mashing, you can add a little salt, I usually add around ½ teaspoon but you can add less, or more, to suit taste.
 If making for a baby or very young child, skip the salt.

 - ALLOW THE MASH TO COOL.
 Some recipes call for hot potatoes, others recommend cold and some say it doesn’t matter.
 After trying both hot and cold potatoes, I personally believe cold works best.
 The hot potato, I found, produced a gloopier inside texture.